 The university expects that each member of the university community will receive a performance review each fiscal year.
 Employees are expected to complete a self-assessment as part of the review process.
 For a template you may want to use for the performance review, contact your HR Manager.

 If a staff member's work performance is not satisfactory, or if the staff member has violated university policy, it is your responsibility as a manager to address the issue.
 Please contact your HR Manager to partner on a resolution.
 Disciplinary guidelines are detailed in the Staff Handbook [pdf].

 Performance Improvement Plan

-Once the plan has been developed, the supervisor and employee review the document to confirm the plan will help the staff member attain the desired level of performance and expected outcomes that define success.
-The supervisor will then monitor and provide feedback regarding the staff member's performance and may take additional disciplinary action, if warranted, through the university’s progressive discipline process.
+Once the plan has been developed with the assistance of the HR Manager, the supervisor will meet with the employee to articulate the desired level of performance and expected outcomes that define success.
+The supervisor will then monitor and provide feedback regarding the staff member's performance and may take additional disciplinary action, if warranted, through collaboration with the HR Manager.